 |Assessment type||Unit of assessment||Weighting|

 This module has a technical and a practical component.
-As such, assessment put emphasis on both aspects in the form of a midterm and coursework exercise, in which students are asked to analyse real economic and financial data with a statistical software (Eviews).
+As such, assessment put emphasis on both aspects in the form of a midterm and coursework exercise, in which students are asked to analyse real economic and financial data with a statistical software.

 Thus, the summative assessment for this module consists of:

-midterm is worth 30% of the final mark;
+- class test, worth 30% of the final module mark;

-coursework exercise is worth 70% of the final mark.
+- coursework exercise, worth 70% of the final module mark.